Important information regarding internships abroad

 We urge Finnish citizens travelling abroad and especially those travelling or moving to risk-prone regions to register at the matkustusilmoitus.fi service.
 More information in Ministry for Foreign Affairs in Finland pages.

 Add phone numer(s) to your phone with ICE (In Case of Emergency) prefix.
 Setting an ICE number to show in your phone's lock screen is advicable.

 You should start looking for an apartment well in advance of securing an internship.
 You can look for tips in internship reports, for example.
 Several countries have online portals for apartment searches.
 You can also ask your employer for tips.
 In many countries, there are organizations of Finnish students or Finland centers, through which you can try to look for an apartment.
 If you can't find an apartment before you leave, first book a room in a hostel, for example, and look for an apartment on the spot.

 Be careful when making commitments, scams are possible!
 It is generally not a good idea to send money in advance without seeing the apartment or before the rental agreement has been signed.

 Student, do you have questions about living and working abroad, either in general or in a specific country or city?
-You can contact one of our Global Agents in over 20 countries, who are Aalto University graduates with international experience.
+You can contact one of our Global Alumni Ambassadors in over 20 countries, who are Aalto University graduates with international experience.
 These alumni are volunteeringtheir time and know-how to support Aalto students.
-Check the Global Alumni Agents in JobTeaser and contact them.
+Check the Aalto Global Alumni Ambassadors in JobTeaser and contact them.